HH3DLabStudent/server-waste-sorter/README.md

 ## 📧 Contact

-For any questions or issues, please contact [Your Name] at [your-email@example.com].
+For any questions or issues, please contact Youp Verkooijen at [github.com/youpv](https://github.com/youpv).

 ---